yulondawyatt/unit-fundamentals/understanding-code-challenges/lesson-notes/readme.md

 ### Start by writing the first test

-The first test will only test if true is equal to true.
+The first test will only test if `true` is equal to `true`.
 It will not rely on a function.
 This is so you can see a simple example and then build your understanding.

 Go to the `__tests__` folder to the file `index.test.js`

-Start by writing a describe function.
+Start by writing a `describe()` function.
 The `describe` testing suite defines function.
 Jest must be "downloaded" and configured correctly for this to work.

 ```js
 describe();